 In my early life, I lived with an ER nurse, a Special Agent, a little sister, and a house full of pets.
 I was a diplomat living in the Middle East twice.

 The year I turned twelve I started working with children.
 That summer I hosted a neighborhood summer camp in my parent’s backyard and created a babysitting club.
 Ever since, in some capacity, I’ve tried to help children love to learn.
-In college, I worked in an experiential preschool and after college, I was a head preschool teacher, a nanny, a respite caregiver, and for ten years a middle and high school English teacher.
-The last four years I have homeschooled my children, and created and led creative writing circles for young writers.
+In college, I worked in an experiential preschool and after college, I was a lead preschool teacher, a nanny, a respite caregiver, and for nine years a middle and high school English teacher.
+The last four+ years I have homeschooled my children, and created and led creative writing circles for young writers.
 I have mentored many teachers and worked with countless families.

 The majority of my work has focused on helping children who are already in struggle.
 I’ve learned that at some point we will all have a child who is challenged, and the truth is, how we help them handle the struggle can either begin to create a resolution or offer more conflict.